aydrian/fabric-stack-workshop/workshop/part-4.md

 </details>

-### Exercise: Import Mock Data from a CSV file
+### 📝 Import Mock Data from a CSV file

 Now that we have a `users` tables, let's fill it by importing some mock data from a CSV file.
-Use the CockroachDB SQL Shell from the previous exercise.
+Use the Cockroach SQL Shell from the previous exercise.

 ```SQL
 IMPORT INTO users (username, full_name, password_hash)